DCAN-Labs/cdni-brain/docs/github-tips.md

 If your branch doesn't exist on the remote repository, you'll need to select "OK" when VSCode prompts you with "The branch "your_branch_name" has no remote branch.
 Would you like to publish this branch?"

-Note: I'd recommend clicking "OK, Don't Ask Again" - but this is personal preference.
+Note: I'd recommend clicking "OK, Don't Ask Again," - but this is a personal preference.

 Within the source control page, under Branches, you can also select the cloud next to your branch to publish it.